tomreyn/scripts/README.md

 **Scripts**

+* kernel_mainline_update

+A shell script for Ubuntu to download .deb packaged mainline kernel images.
+This is written by TJ, thanks a lot for sharing!

 * foreign_packages

 A shell script for Debian + Ubuntu to list packages which have become untracked.
 This can occur if you have installed packages from an APT repository and removed this APT repository later on - but not the packages.
 Another scenario where this can occur is that you installed a Debian package (.deb file) directly using the 'dpkg' command.